JR DeLisle: Home

 Retail Real Estate

 I was the editor of the JSCR between 2003 and 2007 and compiled electronic copies of some 130 articles.
 Click here to access the entire history of JSCR Archives.
-To review the first 12 years of the JSCR, read "The Evolution of Shopping Center Research: A 12-year Restrospective."
+To review the first 12 years of the JSCR, read "The Evolution of Shopping Center Research: A 12-year Retrospective."

 JSCR